wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/frontline-worker-app/includes/5-add-question.md

 1. Go though and check in another resident.
 Select **Vaccinate now** and select **Dose 1.**

 1. You'll now see the Favorite Color field added to the form. **Fill out** the various fields and then select **Complete Vaccination**.
-Mark the vaccination complete for the selected patient by select **Yes**.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the Dose 1 page with Favorite Color set to blue, other fields filled out, and showing the Complete vaccination button.](../media/5-23-new-field.png)](../media/5-23-new-field.png#lightbox)

+1. Mark the vaccination complete for the selected patient by selecting **Yes**.

     > [!div class="mx-imgBorder"]
     > ![Screenshot of the dialog box asking whether to mark the vaccination complete for the selected patient.](../media/5-24-complete.png)